On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Introduction

 Without making any further assumptions beyond $w(\alpha, \beta,\gamma)$ being representable as a series of Wigner $D$-functions, we recognize that if we extend $\beta$ to be in $[0,2\pi)$, the Wigner $D$-functions in $\Phi_D$ become periodic in all three arguments $(\alpha,\beta,\gamma)$~\cite{varshalovichQuantumTheoryAngular1988}.
 With this periodic domain extension, instead of $(\alpha,\beta,\gamma)$ being on $\sot$, they are taken to be on $\tthre$.
 Since $w(\alpha,\beta,\gamma)$ is the Wigner $D$-function series with coefficients in $a$, $w(\alpha,\beta,\gamma)$ also becomes periodic.
 In terms of measurements, this amounts to letting the polar angle of measurements wrap completely around the sphere on which measurements are taken.
 For a spherical microphone array, this is a reinterpretation of the existing microphone positions.
-Each microphone would have one position with $0<\beta\leq \pi$ and a second position with $\pi \geq \beta<2\pi$.
+Each microphone would have one position with $0 \leq \beta\leq \pi$ and a second position with $\pi < \beta < 2\pi$.
 As discussed later, this means the measurements from a specific microphone may be used twice.
-Additionally, for a high-order probe like those in~\cite{hansenSphericalNearfieldAntenna1988,wittmannProbecorrectedSphericalNearfield1992}, the domain extension means the second rotation in the set of Euler rotations in the $zyz'$ convention is extended to a full $2\pi$ range.
-With these physical pictures in mind, the periodicity of $w(\alpha,\beta,\gamma)$ with an extension in $\beta$ become more intuitive.
+Additionally, for a high-order probe like those in~\cite{hansenSphericalNearfieldAntenna1988,wittmannProbecorrectedSphericalNearfield1992}, the domain extension means the second rotation in the set of Euler rotations in the $zy'z'$ convention is extended to a full $2\pi$ range.
+With these physical pictures in mind, the periodicity of $w(\alpha,\beta,\gamma)$ with an extension in $\beta$ becomes more intuitive.
+Note, the periodic extension of the domain and resulting re-use of measurements can appear at first glance to not benefit the prospects of CS.
+In particular, prospects would not improve because it would merely add repeated rows to the measurement matrix in \eqref{eq:wigner_D_formulation}.
+However, we do not argue to use the Wigner $D$-function domain problem as is; rather, we propose transforming the problem to the spatial Fourier domain.
+In this alternative formulation, these physically identical measurements will constitute distinct rows of a new measurement matrix.

 Due to the periodicity of the Wigner $D$-functions, there is a transformation, which we denote with $B$, that takes the problem from a Wigner $D$-function basis with arguments $\alpha,\;\beta,\;\gamma\in[0,2\pi)$ to the Fourier series basis.
 That is, we can write the problem as